rackerlabs/technical-blog/_posts/2020-06-18-back-up-and-restore-a-vertica-database.md

     Change advanced settings? (n) [y/n]: n
     Saved vbr configuration to /vert_backup/backup_conf/full_bkp_snap.ini.

-##### Object-specific backup config file
+##### Object-specific backup configuration file

 Perform the following steps to create an object-specific configuration file:

-1. List the objects in the database and choose which one to use.
+1. List the objects in the database and choose which ones to use.
 The following objects are present in our Vertica database:

                  List of tables
          Schema | Name  | Kind  |  Owner  | Comment
         --------+-------+-------+---------+---------